Remgax/Remgax/README.md

 Oh... and it will be Open Source!
 So you can use it for whatever and however you like.
 It will have all the fundementals as a base for your future game.

 🌱 I’m currently studying at the Eszterházy Chatolic Univerty.
 On my last year now.
-Lot of fun technologies, and new perspeticves.
+Lots of fun technologies, and new perspectives.

 👯 I’m looking to collaborate on projects involving video games or any realted topic.
 I would love to learn more about desings and about the industry in general.